bespoken/bespoken-docs/end-to-end/setup.md

 micro_nav: true
 ---
 # Background
-We need to create a Virtual Device in order to test your Alexa skills.
+In order to test your Alexa skills and Google Actions, you need to create a Virtual Device.
 What is a Virtual Device?
 It is like a physical Amazon Echo, but one that can be interacted with programmatically.

-We'll create a complimentary Virtual Device for you, the only thing we need you to do is to grant us to access to your Amazon Alexa account - and it is just your Alexa account.
+We'll create a trial Virtual Device for you, the only thing we need you to do is to grant us to access to your Amazon Alexa or Google Assistant account.
 Once completed, you will have a token, which uniquely identifies the Virtual Device, that you can use in your tests.

 There a couple steps for the setup - but don't worry - you will only have to do it once.
 And if you run into any issues, just [ping us here](https://gitter.im/bespoken/bst).
 We'll get it sorted out quickly!